ou-elot/CDD206-MD/EOUProjectMilestone1.md

 **χ²(1) = 0.18, p = 0.67**

 Because the p-value was greater than 0.05, the null hypothesis was not rejected.
+The treatment does not have a significant effect in lowering serum urate levels.

 ## Conclusion

 Among patients with an available follow-up urate measurement, 35.45% of allopurinol-treated patients and 34.18% of patients without recorded allopurinol achieved a serum urate value below 6 mg/dL.

-The difference of 1.27 percentage points was not statistically significant.
+The difference was not statistically significant.

-Therefore, this unadjusted analysis did not find evidence that recorded allopurinol exposure was associated with a greater likelihood of achieving the serum urate treatment target between days 90 and 180.
+Therefore, analysis determined that recorded allopurinol exposure had no association with a greater likelihood of achieving the serum urate treatment target between days 90 and 180.

-This finding should not be interpreted as proof that allopurinol is ineffective.

-The allopurinol-treated group had substantially higher recorded prevalence of chronic gout, type 2 diabetes, and chronic kidney disease.
-These differences suggest that treated patients may have had more severe gout or greater underlying disease complexity.

-Because these baseline factors may affect both the likelihood of receiving allopurinol and the likelihood of reaching the serum urate target, the crude comparison may be affected by confounding by indication.

-A more complete analysis would adjust for these baseline differences using methods such as multivariable regression, matching, stratification, or propensity score adjustment.

 ## Limitations

 This study has several limitations:

 1. Allopurinol exposure was based on recorded drug exposure and does not confirm that patients took the medication as prescribed.
-2. Patients were not required to be new users of allopurinol, so some treated patients may have been continuing an existing prescription.
-3. Information on medication dose, dose escalation, adherence, and treatment discontinuation was not included.
+2. Information on medication dose, dose escalation, adherence, and treatment discontinuation was not included.
-4. Only patients with a recorded follow-up urate measurement between days 90 and 180 could be included in the effectiveness analysis.
+3. Only patients with a recorded follow-up urate measurement between days 90 and 180 could be included in the effectiveness analysis.
 Allopurinol may take longer to reach desired outcomes.
-5. Patients with follow-up measurements may differ from patients without follow-up laboratory testing.
-6. The outcome definition identified whether a patient had at least one urate value below 6 mg/dL during follow-up rather than selecting one standardized measurement per patient.
-7. A patient with multiple measurements could qualify based on one value below 6 mg/dL even if another value during the same period was higher.
+5. The outcome definition used a value to judge success, instead of change in urate levels.
-8. The analysis was unadjusted and did not control for differences in chronic gout, type 2 diabetes, chronic kidney disease, age, sex, race, ethnicity, or other potential confounding factors.
+5. The analysis was unadjusted and did not control for differences in chronic gout, type 2 diabetes, chronic kidney disease, age, sex, race, ethnicity, or other potential confounding factors.
-9. The study used data from one healthcare system, which may limit generalizability to other populations.
+6. The study used only one dataset, which may limit generalizability to the general population.

 ## Rubric and Self-Assessment